gymrek-lab/CITRUS/doc/user_guide.md

 ![Example GM](example_gm.png "Example Graphical Model")

 In CITRUS, simulations are defined by a directed tree-like graph.
-The directed graph is composed of input nodes, representing genetic variants, and operator nodes, which represent intermediate operations their resulting values.
+The directed graph is composed of input nodes, representing genetic variants, and operator nodes, which represent intermediate operations and their resulting values.
 The edges represent the flow of values from the input nodes to the final operator node, who's resulting value represents the phenotype being simulated.

 This flexible framework allows users to design or generate simulations of phenotypes with more complex dynamics and interactions than previous tools.
 These include: